FastyBird/application/docs/Home.md

 FastyBird application could be configured via `parameters` section in configuration neon file, but in case you don't want to store you sensitive data in file you could use configuration via env variables.

-Bootstrap will search for all env variables prefixed with `FB_APP_PARAMETER_` and create parameters array from them.
+Application will search for all env variables prefixed with `FB_APP_PARAMETER_` and create parameters array from them.
 Also structuring parameters is supported, just use delimiter `_`:

 ```nenon